Code-Institute-Submissions/my-first-milestone-project-3/README.md

 -   [Bootstrap4](https://getbootstrap.com/docs/4.5/getting-started/introduction/): Bootstrap Library used throughout the project mainly to make site responsive using the Bootstrap Grid System.

--   {W3Schools}(https://www.w3schools.com/howto/default.asp): W3Schools was used extensively throughout the project to make the site responsive, spacing and positioning of txt, add effects to images and for the Bootsrap Grid System.
+-   [W3Schools](https://www.w3schools.com/howto/default.asp): W3Schools was used extensively throughout the project to make the site responsive, spacing and positioning of text, add effects to images and for the Bootsrap Grid System.

 ### Content

 -   All content was written by the developer.

--   Psychological properties of colours text in the README.md was found [here](http://www.colour-affects.co.uk/psychological-properties-of-colours)
+-   Images used were sourced from [© stock.adobe.com](https://stock.adobe.com/uk/)].

 ### Media

-## Image Credits
+#### Image Credits

 All images [© stock.adobe.com](https://stock.adobe.com/uk/) unless otherwise stated.

+The images used will be sized appropriately to allow for optimised loading of page content on the internet.

 *   Home page header image - [Mont Canigou et chaîne des Pyrénées Orientales](https://stock.adobe.com/uk/contributor/207321023/frederic?load_type=author&prev_url=detail) By Frederic © stock.adobe.com